dlamotta/ansible/openshift/README.md

 Requirements
 ------------

-All variables mentioned below are required.
-You will need a Red Hat OpenShift Container Platform subscription and credentials.
-See below for each role's required variables.
+All variables mentioned below are required--see below for each role's required variables.
+Additionally, you will need:

+  - Current and valid Red Hat OpenShift subscription
+  - An IPA server - used for DNS.
+  - A control_machine - this can very well be an Ansible Tower machine.
+Or, you can also elect to run this from the CLI in which case control_machine can simply be 'localhost'
+  - OpenStack, or AWS, or Azure, or RHV - basically an environment for your OpenShift machines to reside on

 Role Variables
 --------------